01-edu/public/subjects/car_rental/README.md

 Create a struct named `Car` and another one named `RentalBusiness`.

-The scope of the exercise will be to modify and operate on the `Car` in the `RentalBusiness` even if this element is not declared as mutable.
+The scope of the exercise will be to modify and operate on the `Car` in the `RentalBusiness` even if this element is not declared as mutable, introducing the concept of interior mutability.

+To accomplish that you will create some associated methods of `RentalBusiness` that will return the field `car` in many different ways.

 ### Expected Functions and Structures